levythu/Gurgling/README.md

 Creates and returns one default router for gateway.
 The mountpoint it is mounted to in `http.Handle()` function should be specified here.

 #### `func ARouter() Router`
-Creates and returns one default router with `mountpoint="/"`.
+Creates and returns one default router with `mountpoint="/"`, which is the default mountpoint for `Router.Launch()`

 #### `func (Router)Launch(addr string) error`
-Invoke `net/http` to launch the server at `addr`.
-This function is supposed to run forever unless an error is encountered.
+Invokes `net/http` to launch the server at `addr`.
+This function is supposed to keep running unless an error is encountered.

 #### `func (Router)Use([mountpoint string], processor Tout) Router`
 Mounts a mountable to the router at mountpoint.
 Mountpoint must start with `/`, regexp is currently unsupported.
 It will try to match the mountpoint by prefix.